-In the June 10 victory over South Milwaukee, Sam Mentkowski collected three hits and an RBI, Josh Serio two hits and two RBIs and Weymier and Regeth each one RBI.
+In the June 10 victory over South Milwaukee, Sam Mentkowski collected three hits and a run batted in, Josh Serio two hits and two RBIs and Weymier and Regeth each one RBI.

 Serio took a tough loss in the 2-1 game against the Rockets on June 11.
 He allowed four hits, fanned eight and walked one.
-Whitnall has scored just one run in his two losses this season.
+Whitnall scored just one run in its two losses this season.